-On February 15th, 1875, Saint Sharbel entered, the St. Peter & Paul hermitage, which belongs to the monastery.
+On February 15th, 1875, Saint Sharbel entered Saint Peter & Paul hermitage, which belongs to the monastery.
 He spent his time praying and worshiping.
 Rarely had he left the hermitage where he followed the way of the saintly hermits in prayers, life and practice.
-St Sharbel lived in the hermitage for 23 years.
-On December 16th, 1898 he was struck with an illness while performing the Holy Mass.
+St. Sharbel lived in the hermitage for 23 years.
+On December 16th, 1898 he suffered a stroke while performing Divine Liturgy.
 He died on Christmas Eve, December 24th, 1898, and was buried in the St. Maron Monastery cemetery in Annaya.
 Following his death, people started to report seeing lights around his tomb.
-When Church authorities opened the tomb, they found Saint Sharbel’s body incorrupt and exuding sweat and blood, was transferred into a special coffin.
-Hordes of pilgrims visited to get his intercession.
-And through this intercession, God blessed many people with recovery and spiritual graces.
+When Church authorities opened the tomb, they found Saint Sharbel’s body incorrupt and exuding sweat and blood.

 In 1950, Saint Sharbel’s tomb was opened in the presence of certified doctors and members of an official committee from the Church and the Lebanese government, who verified the integrity of the body.
 Immediately, healings proliferated in an amazing fashion.
 Tens of thousands of pilgrims of different religions and communities flocked to the monastery of Annaya, asking the intercession of Saint Sharbel.
 Prodigies reached beyond the Lebanese borders.
 This unique phenomenon caused a moral revolution, the return to faith and the reviving of the virtues of the soul.

-St. Sharbel has performed miracles when he was alive as a Catholic Maronite Monk and Hermit, after his death on December 24, 1898 and to this current day in over 133 countries around the world.
-St Charbel has performed miracles to people that are sick, disabled, mentally ill and dying from various religions including Christians, Muslims, Buddhist, Hindus, Jewish, Druze, Alawites & Atheists.
+St. Sharbel has performed miracles in over 133 countries around the world to people from various religions including Christians, Muslims, Buddhist, Hindus, Jewish, Druze, Alawites & Atheists.